BASIS OF PREPARATION: Social Media Analytics

 The total reach considered as the number of people who have actually seen the post but are not necessarily followers of the page is not available, as this information only accessible to the actual owners of each account.

-KPMG makes no representations nor provides any warranties regarding the accuracy or completeness of the information contained in this portal.
-KPMG, its managers, directors, partners and employees expressly disclaim any and all liability for errors in omissions from the portal.
+Football Benchmark make no representations nor provides any warranties regarding the accuracy or completeness of the information contained in this portal.
+Football Benchmark, its managers and employees expressly disclaim any and all liability for errors in omissions from the portal.

 The information contained in this portal is selective and does not purport to contain all the information that any reader, including potential investors, may require.
 Potential investors should conduct their own investigation and analysis, and are advised to seek their own professional legal, financial and taxation advice.